railsinstaller/railsinstaller-windows/README.md

 1. Implement your new feature / fix your bug in the railsinstaller project code.

+  Configuration of the packages are to be included is done in the config/railsinstaller.yml file.

+  Building of the installer into the stage path for packaging happens from the Ruby code in the lib/ directory, starting from the file

+    lib/railsinstaller/actions.rb

+  Methods are implemented in

+    lib/railsinstaller/methods.rb

+  In order to kick off a build into staging run the following rake command.

+    > rake build

+  Packaging of the installer from the stage path into an executable can be done via the following rake command.

+    > rake package

 1. Download and build all components on the stage

     > rake build